You’re Ultimate Care Guide for Coral flowers

 • You can also use various fungicides available in the market like Serenade.

-Other Care Guidelines
+Other Coral Flowers Care Guidelines

 • The ground also needs to be insulated before the winter frost sets in.
 Thus you would need to add 3 inches of mulch over the area where you are planting these beautiful coral colored flower plants.
-Once winter ends and spring season begins, the mulch layer would be removed to encourage the plant to grow again.
+Once winter ends and the spring season begins, the mulch layer would be removed to encourage the plant to grow again.

 • These plants also need to be pruned in the early days of the spring season.
 This would help them to grow better.
 It is essential that you remove areas of the plant which have withered away.